Including OWASP ModSecurity Core Rule Set

 920440

 This seems to do the job.
-So let’s extend the example a few steps:
+So let’s extend the example with a few steps:

 $> cat logs/error.log | melid | sort | uniq -c | sort -n